autistic-symposium/blockchain-science-rs/README.md

 ----

-## rust algorithms and optimizations
+## my projects on algorithms and optimizations

 <br>

 * **[algorithms and data structure in rust](algorithms-and-data-structures):**
-  * **my solutions and explanations of the main algorithm and data structure problems**, from basic to advanced, and structured as a course.
+  * **my solutions and explanations for the main classical algorithm and data structure problems**, from basic to advanced, and structured as a course.